 Why Resistance Training Is Vitally Important For The Elderly

-Strength training also promotes cellular growth, proliferation, and the survival of neurons, which helps all your muscles, including your brain remaining active, helping in preventing dementia.
+Strength training also promotes cellular growth, proliferation, and the survival of neurons, which helps all the muscles including the brain remain active, helping in preventing dementia.

 Hip Fractures Common Among The Elderly

-It’s known that a portion of the elderly who suffers from a hip fracture don’t survive, usually from the blood clot.
-Statistics also show that the number of hip replacement procedures are substantially increasing.
+It’s known a portion of the elderly who suffers from a hip fracture don’t survive, usually from the blood clot.

 The increasing arthritis rates are also thought to be a contributor to the rapid increase of hip replacements, along with improper diets and a lack of exercise being the main culprits.